Think cruising is all about sitting poolside with a drink in hand while you soak up some sun?

 Ride a Waterslide… Over the Edge of the Ship

 These days most cruise ships — including those on Norwegian — have waterslides on board.
 That means to stand out, a slide really needs to do something special.
 What about hanging over the edge of the ship over open water… with clear sections so you can see exactly how high you are?
 That’s what you’ll find on Norwegian’s Ocean Loops.
 The unique slide is built for daredevils and sure to be a favorite if you’re traveling with teens (or teens at heart).
+Other ships will have different slides as well, but this is the most extreme in the fleet.

 Visit the Waterpark on the Ship